korrawe/grasping_field/README.md

     python3 reconstruct.py

-This may take about 20 minutes.
+This may take a few minutes.

 The demo takes objects from `./input` as input, generates 5 samples of grasping hand under `./output`. `./output/meshes/` contains the raw sdf reconstruction and `./output/mano` contains the fitted mano.
 You can use meshlab to visualize them.
 Please load the object and hand together for visualization.